 If you need help writing up a description or coming up with applicable tropes to list, you'll want to find other fans.
 Try posting in the appropriate Media section in the TV Tropes Forum.

 Can I make a page for a work that I created?
 Yeah, sure, go ahead.
 You're allowed to trope your own works.
 Just make sure you understand that once the page is out there, you won't have any control or ownership over it — anyone is allowed to edit it, and any editor will have the same rights and privileges as you.
-This is why it's a bad idea to make Word Of God statements for your own work on its wiki page.
+This is why it's a bad idea to make Word of God statements for your own work on its wiki page.
+You are also not allowed to create or add items to a YMMV subpage or related subpages, and you may not review your own work or add recommendations for your own work.

 What if it's a foreign work with a non-English title?
 TV Tropes is an English-language wiki, so we prefer to use the English titles where applicable.
 So if the work has an official localized title, use the English title for the page and add the non-English title as a redirect.
 However, if the work doesn't have an officially-translated English title, you can use the non-English title for the main page and make the English translation into a redirect instead.